 The use of a carnet to cover the temporary importation of goods considerably simplifies and speeds up the clearance process.

 The carnet must be obtained before coming to Australia.
-When the goods arrive in Australia, the carnet holder will need to present the carnet to the us for processing.
+When the goods arrive in Australia, the carnet holder will need to present the carnet to us for processing.

 - providing the required documentation via email to receive a pre-arrival clearance for that consignment.